The 7 Key Features Every Additive Manufacturing Workflow Software Should Include

 Provide an audit trail for compliance and quality

-Whether you're serving aerospace, medical, or defence sectors, traceability is no longer optional.
+Whether serving aerospace, medical, or defense sectors, traceability is essential.
+It is no longer optional; it's a requirement.

 3. Automated Routing & Decision Logic